 There’s also a cool one-page pi poster you can print out for your child or students.

 Many thanks to Calvin for pointing out this holiday to me!

 Happy Pi Day to You All!

 This article was posted on Monday, March 12th, 2007 at 5:20 pm and is filed under Countries & Cultures, English, Greek, Holidays Around the World, Languages, Learning, Math, Math, Parenting, Pi Day, Pi Day, Teaching, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 8 Responses to “Eat a Piece of Pie for Pi Day”